akshaychobe/Coursera-self-driving-cars-specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w2-notes.md

 **System Supervisor**: continuously moritoring of all aspect of the ego-vehicle gives the appropriate warning in the event of the subsystem failure

 - HW supervisor :
-  - monitors all hw components to check for any fault : sensors failure, missing measurements.
+  -continuously monitors all the components to check for any fault: sensors failure, or missing measurements.
-  - analyse hw output : camera or lidar failure
+  - analyze hw output: camera or lidar failure e.g.- if the camera sensor is blocked by a paper bag or snow is corrupting the LIDAR point cloud data.
 - SW supervisor :
   - responsible for SW stack validation
-  - output inconsistency results of all modules
+  - analyzing output inconsistency results of all modules

 ### Lesson 3 Supplementary Reading: Software Architecture